Robotic Thoracic Surgery

 - Quicker return to normal activities

-UW Hospital and Clinics offers robotic thoracic procedures for the following conditions:
+UW Hospital and Clinics offers robotic thoracic procedures for the following conditions and procedures: